hobarthackerspace/hobarthackerspace.github.io/_pages/terms_of_use.md

 ### Workplace Health and Safety

-1. I agree not to utilise any tool or piece of equipment unless I are competent in its use (and have completed induction/training where necessary and have read all manuals and safety instructions) or are under the direct supervision of a competent user.
+1. I agree not to utilise any tool or piece of equipment unless I am competent in its use (and have completed induction/training where necessary and have read all manuals and safety instructions) or am under the direct supervision of a competent user.
 2. I agree not to utilise any tool or piece of equipment if I am adversely affected by alcohol, drugs, illness, fatigue or any other